Josh Kronfeld

 Joshua Adrian Kronfeld (born 20 June 1971) is a New Zealand former rugby union player.
 He played as an openside flanker for Otago, the Highlanders and Leicester.
-At international level, Kronfeld played in 56 games for the New Zealand (the All Blacks) gaining 54 test caps, including appearances at the 1995 and 1999 Rugby World Cups.
+At international level, Kronfeld played in 56 games for the New Zealand national rugby union team (the All Blacks) earning 54 test caps, including appearances at the 1995 and 1999 Rugby World Cups.

-Kronfeld is an alumnus of Aquinas College, Dunedin, and is a grand-nephew of two All Blacks of the 1930s, brothers Dave and Frank Solomon.
+Kronfeld is an alumnus of Aquinas College, Dunedin, and is a great-nephew of two All Blacks of the 1930s, brothers Dave and Frank Solomon.

 Early life

 Kronfeld was born in Hastings in Hawkes Bay, and attended Hastings Boys' High School.
 Kronfeld described himself as "German-Samoan" and he is Jewish.
 He played his early rugby union at scrum-half and centre, switching to flanker at high school.

 In 1990 Kronfeld moved to Dunedin to study physical education at the University of Otago, and became involved in the Otago University Rugby Club.
 After playing one game in 1992, Kronfeld gained a starting position in the Otago team in the National Provincial Championship (NPC) for 1993.
 Kronfeld eventually played 69 matches for Otago.
 He completed his BPhEd degree in 1993.